it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Boundary_Protection_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 4.2.7

 - Use Wireless Authentication Protocols That Require Mutual, Multifactor Authentication - Ensure that wireless networks use authentication protocols such as Extensible Authentication Protocol-Transport Layer Security (EAP/TLS) that requires mutual, multifactor authentication.
-[This is also possibly a level three, since its probably not easy to set this up on client environments]
 >Use of wireless technology in election technology demands that all parties be properly and fully authenticated.

 Applies to: On-prem components